Wait-Less Offline Tuning and Re-solving for Online Decision Making: Parallel Multi-Phase OLP Algorithm

 \subsection{Algorithm Application}

-Our motivation in designing Algorithm \ref{alg:main-1} is to develop a hybrid decision-making system that effectively balances computational efficiency and decision accuracy.
-By integrating the first-order method, we aim to reduce computational costs, while the LP-based method enhances the precision of our decisions.
+Our motivation in designing Algorithm \ref{alg:main-1} is to effectively balance computational efficiency and decision optimality.
 Building on the Spectrum Theorem \ref{thm:spectrum}, this section aims to translate our theoretical results into practical applications.
-Specifically, we formulate a new optimization problem to determine the optimal re-solving frequency, taking into account computational resource constraints.\\

-We use $c_1(\cdot), c_2(\cdot)$ to denote the computational cost functions for the LP-based method and first-order method, respectively, and use $R$ to denote the total computational resource capacity.
-Then we define the following optimization problem to determine the optimal re-solving frequency $f$:
+We formulate a new optimization problem to find the optimal re-solving frequency that minimizes the regret in \cref{thm:spectrum}, taking into account computational resource capacities.
+Denote $c_1(\cdot), c_2(\cdot)$ as computational cost functions for LP-based and first-order methods, and $R$ as the total computational resource capacity.
+The optimal value of $f$ is determined by solving the following optimization problem: -0.2in

-We can further analyze the computational requirements of our algorithm by considering the specific LP solvers employed.
-Recall that $m$ denotes the dimension of the dual price vector.
-At any given time step $t$, utilizing either the interior-point method or the simplex method as the LP-based solver incurs a computational cost of $m^2(m + t)$.
-In contrast, the first-order method incurs a computational cost of $2mf$.
-We encapsulate these trade-offs in the following proposition.
+Specifically, if we use the interior-point method or the simplex method as the LP solver, the computational cost is $m^2(m + t)$ for any time $t$.
+The first-order method updates gradients in constant time.
+The following proposition provides a concrete example in practice.